stepanzabelin/clirio/README.md

 ## Quick Start

+There are 3 easy steps to build Clirio App.
-For example to emulate `git status` cli command with options - 3 easy steps to build an app
+The example for emulating `git status` cli command with options

-1. Create Dto
+1. Create Dto to define input options

 ```ts
 import { Option } from 'clirio';